Callumpy/Auto-Subscribe-to-Google-Calendars/README.md

 # Auto Subscribe to Google Calendars
 Automatically subscribe end-users from a Google Group to a Group/Shared Calendar, using Google AppsScript and a service account for delegated admin access.

-- The calendar will appear in the user's Calendar UI automatically, no need to ask people to manually add calendars.
+- The calendar will appear in the user's Calendar UI automatically, no need to ask end-users to manually add calendars.
+- The script takes a list of members from a specified Google Group, and adds all those members to a specified Calendar ID.
 - This doesn't add users to the calendar's ACL, the calenader must have been made available to the user in advance (mostly through being visable to your entire organisation).
 - It can only subscribe users that belong to your domain, delegated admin access to the end-user is required.